HorseMD/lumberyak/README.md

 ##TODO

 * Stop storing login information in plaintext :>
-* Move chats and announcements to separate folders.
 * Perhaps further separate folders so they contain the chats of a single month